-2017 7 2016

-(in thou isands)

-OPERATING ACTIVITIES

-Net loss \$ (7,589) \$ (9,663)

-Adjustments to reconcile net loss to net cash used in operating activities:

-Depreciation 21 10

-Interest and amortization of discount on convertible notes 237 333

-Share-based transaction costs incurred in reverse recapitalization - 7,258

-Financing loss on debt extinguishment 2,364 -

-Changes in fair value of derivative warrant liability (285) (262)

-Share-based compensation expense 479 676

-Changes in assets and liabilities:

-Other receivables (14) 538

-Other payables and accrued liabilities (69) 324

-Net cash used in operating activities (4,856) (786) INVESTMENT ACTIVITIES Increase in restricted cash (27) - Purchase of property and equipment (58) (25) Net cash used in investing activities (85) (25) FINANCING ACTIVITIES Acquisition of a subsidiary in connection with reverse recapitalization 269 Transaction costs incurred in reverse recapitalization - (347) Inflows in connection with current assets and liabilities acquired in reverse recapitalization, net 317 2,002 Exercise of warrants issued upon conversion of notes 517 409 Issuance of common stock, net of issuance costs 12,702 409 Issuance of convertible notes 12,702 - issuance of convertible notes - 750 Net cash provided by financing activities 13,019 3,083 Increase in cash and cash equivalents 8,078 2,272 0,070 2,272 Cash and cash equivalents at the beginning of the year 2,709 437 Cash and cash equivalents at the end of the year \$ 10,787 \$ 2,709 i i - Supplemental disclosure of cash flow information: Non-cash financing transactions: Cashless exercise of warrants \$ () \$ - Conversion of preferred A shares into common shares Extinguishment of convertible notes in exchange for preferred A shares \$ \$ 90 2,083 \$ \$ - 2,000 ¥

-The accompanying notes are an integral part of these consolidated financial statements.
+Deceili ber 51, 2017 1 2016 (in tho usands) OPERATING ACTIVITIES Not less ¢ (7.500) c r (0,000) Net loss \$ (7,589) \$ (9,663) Adjustments to reconcile net loss to net cash used in operating activities: Depreciation 21 10 Interest and amortization of discount on convertible notes 237 333 Share-based transaction costs incurred in reverse recapitalization - 7,258 Financing loss on debt extinguishment 2,364 - Changes in fair value of derivative warrant liability (285) (262) Share-based compensation expense 479 676 Changes in assets and liabilities: Other receivables (14) 538 Other payables and accrued liabilities (69) 324 (/ Net cash used in operating activities (4,856) (786) The tues used in operating activates (4,050) (700) INVESTMENT ACTIVITIES INVESTMENT ACTIVITIES Increase in restricted cash (27) Purchase of property and equipment (58) (25) Turchage of property and equipment (50) (23) Net cash used in investing activities (85) (25) 1vet cash used in investing activities (63) (23) FINANCING ACTIVITIES FINANCING ACTIVITIES Acquisition of a subsidiary in connection with reverse recapitalization 269 Transaction costs incurred in reverse recapitalization (347) Inflows in connection with current assets and liabilities acquired in reverse recapitalization, net 317 2,002 Exercise of warrants issued upon conversion of notes 51/ 409 Issuance of common stock, net of issuance costs 12,702 403 Issuance of convertible notes 12,702 750 issuance of convertible notes 750 Not such and the life of the such as and the such as a s Net cash provided by financing activities 13,019 3,083 Increase in cash and cash equivalents 8,078 2,272 Cash and cash equivalents at the beginning of the year 2,709 437 Cash and cash equivalents at the end of the year \$ 10,787 \$ 2,709 Supplemental disclosure of cash flow information: Non-cash financing transactions: Cashless exercise of warrants \$ () \$ - Conversion of preferred A shares into common shares \$ 90 \$ - Extinguishment of convertible notes in exchange for preferred A shares \$ 2,083 \$ - The accompanying notes are an integral part of these consolidated financial statements.
+F-6

-MICROBOT MEDICAL INC. Consolidated Statements of Cash Flows U.S. dollars in thousands (Except share data)
+MICROBOT MEDICAL INC. Consolidated Statements of Cash Flows

-Assets acquired (liabilities assumed): As of November 28, 2016 (in thousands) Current assets excluding cash and cash equivalents \$ (3,618) Current liabilities 811 Derivative warrant liability 575 Convertible note 2,029 Reverse recapitalization effect on equity 472 Cash acquired in connection with reverse recapitalization \$ 269

-The accompanying notes are an integral part of these consolidated financial statements.
+Assets acquired (liabilities assumed): As of November 28, 2016 (in thousands) Current assets excluding cash and cash equivalents \$ (3,618) Current liabilities 811 Derivative warrant liability 575 Convertible note 2,029 Reverse recapitalization effect on equity 472 Cash acquired in connection with reverse recapitalization \$ 269 The accompanying notes are an integral part of these consolidated financial statements. -